jplhomer/superflare/packages/superflare/docs/database/relationships.md

 ---
 title: Model Relationships
+description: Learn how to define relationships between models in Superflare.
 ---

 Superflare allows you to define relationships between your models.
 You can then use these relationships to query related models or add related models to a model.